-When you cough or blink or knock on a door, it is implied by the word itself that you do so only once.
+When you cough or blink or knock on a door, it is naturally implied that you do so only once.
 The words we use to describe those actions—cough, blink, knock—can ultimately described as semelfactive.

 Semelfactive is a term introduced to linguistics the mid nineteenth century.
-Etymologically, it derives from semel, a Latin word meaning ‘once’ (which is also the origin of words like semelparous and semelparity—the tendency of some creatures, like mayflies, to reproduce just once in their entire lifetime).
+Etymologically, it comes from semel, a Latin word meaning ‘once’, which is also the origin of words like semelparous and semelparity—the tendency of some creatures, like mayflies, to reproduce just once in their entire lifetime.

-Technically speaking, semelfactive is not a ‘type’ of verb as such, but of verbal aspect.
+Technically speaking, semelfactive is not a ‘type’ of verb, but rather a type of verbal aspect.
 (Linguists, you might want to skip ahead a paragraph or two at this point—everyone else, brace yourself.
 Here comes the science part.)

 So the present tense can be further classified as the simple present (I talk); the present progressive (I am talking); the present perfect (I have talked); or the present perfect progressive (I have been talking).
 The same applies to the past and future tenses too, giving us aspects like the past perfect (I had talked), and the future progressive (I will be talking).
 And we can further complicate matters by adding the conditional aspect into the mix too, giving us the likes of the simple conditional aspect (I would eat) and the conditional perfect progressive aspect (I would have been eating).

-All of these are all examples of so-called grammatical aspect—subtle changes to the meaning and implication of words and statements driven by changes borne out by their grammar.
+All of these are all examples of so-called grammatical aspect—subtle changes to the meaning and implication of words and statements borne out by their grammar.
 Semelfactivity, however, is something different.
-It is a form of lexical not grammatical aspect, meaning that what a semelfactive verb implies has less to do with (and is less often reflected by) the way in which it is used and manipulated grammatically, and more to do with what is unavoidably implied by its in-built, read-it-in-the-dictionary meaning.
+It is a form of lexical aspect, meaning that what a semelfactive verb implies has less to do with (and is less often reflected by) the way in which it is used and manipulated grammatically, and more to do with what is unavoidably implied by its in-built, read-it-in-the-dictionary meaning.

-We know by definition, for instance, that to cough is to perform a single self-contained act, with a definite beginning and end: a cough.
-There’s little we can do grammatically to that verb to change that—so when I cough or you cough or he coughed we each, again by definition, perform a cough.
+We know by definition, for instance, that to cough is to perform a single self-contained act with a definite beginning and end: a cough.
+There’s little we can do grammatically to that verb to change that, so when I cough or you cough or he coughed we each, by definition, perform a single cough.
 In order to change the semelfactivity of cough, we need to take a different approach—and attaching an expression of time is the perfect solution.